 Having the Galaxy Store installed on your Galaxy smartphone alongside the Play Store isn't exactly ideal, but it's the only way to update some of your phone's core services.
 What isn't necessary at all are its notifications, which can be useful sometimes when it comes to app updates and beta releases, but they're often just promotional pushes for games and services you may not care about.

 Fortunately, you can turn off the notifications for the app, and it only takes a couple of steps.
 Here's how to get it done.

 How to turn off Galaxy Store notifications

-- Tap on the overflow menu button in the top-right corner.
+2. Tap on the menu button in the bottom-right corner.

-Tap the toggle for "Marketing choice" to turn off promotional notifications.
-These are the non-critical notifications about sales, deals and promotions from Samsung.
+4. Toggle off the options for "Get news and special offers" and "Get notified about game offers."
+These are the non-critical notifications about sales, deals, and promotions from Samsung.

-- Going a step further, tap on Notifications to get sent to the general Android settings for the Galaxy Store app.
+5. Going a step further, scroll down and tap on Notifications to get sent to the general Android settings for the Galaxy Store app.

 With both of these toggles turned off, Galaxy Store won't bother you at all anymore.
-So long as you keep the automatic updates turned on it will still update some core services periodically, and you won't ever have to open Galaxy Store unless you want to.
+Even if you turn off notifications for app updates, so long as you keep the automatic updates turned on, it will still update some core services periodically.
+This way, you won't ever have to open Galaxy Store on your Samsung phone unless you want to.

 That said, while the Galaxy Store may seem somewhat redundant alongside the Play Store, there are some useful apps you can only get here.
 The Good Lock app is one example of an actually useful app you can only get from the Galaxy Store, and if you don't already have it, we definitely recommend it.